Knowing my passion for public speaking my son pointed me in the direction of a Simon Sinek YouTube video.

 I happen to believe there is far too much patience in the workplace right now.

-When I started work over 30 years ago I remember feeling extremely impatient and disgruntled as a young man that things were happing around me that just shouldn’t have been happening.
-So much didn’t make sense and it troubled me greatly that it felt so obvious yet others couldn’t see it.
+When I started work many years ago I remember feeling extremely impatient and disgruntled.
+As a young man, things were happening around me that just shouldn’t have been happening.
+The complete opposite was also true.
+There was so much acceptance and complacency for so much in the world that just didn’t feel right.

 As I bypassed my manager she wasn’t best pleased but I made a big difference to the company and luckily the launch of my career.